 There are also examples of Armenian, Coptic, Georgian, Greek, Hebrew, Persian, Samaritan and Sanskrit manuscripts.

 The importance of the collection

-The whole collection is also important from a palaeographical perspective in terms of the use of different media: vellum, parchment and the early use of paper; for examples of early bindings showing Middle Eastern binding techniques, and of how a book is put together – the book as an artefact, a work of art.
+The whole collection is also important from a palaeographical perspective, in terms of the use of different media: parchment, papyrus and the early use of Arabic paper, as well as examples of early Middle Eastern binding techniques.

-The collection has been ‘Designated’ as being of outstanding international importance by the Museums, Libraries and Archives Council (MLA).
-Find out about the Designation Scheme (now administered by the Arts Council, England).
+The exceptional quality and signficance of the collection was recognised in 2007 when it was awarded Designated Collection status as being of 'outstanding national and international importance' by the Museums, Libraries and Archives Council (MLA).
+Find out about the Designation Scheme now administered by the Arts Council, England.